 Myers-Briggs Type Indicator — Personality Assessment

 Understanding the dynamics of one’s personality enables an individual to act more genuinely, work more efficiently and function effectively in a team environment.
-The Myers-Briggs Type Indicator (MBTI) is a trusted personality assessment used worldwide to measure psychological types and provide an understanding of different personality preferences.
-The MBTI aims to help students and professionals better interpret their strengths and weaknesses in the classroom and workplace and to enhance a team’s dynamic.
+The Myers-Briggs Type Indicator (MBTI) is a trusted personality assessment used worldwide to measure psychological types and provide an understanding of different personality preferences, as well as help students enhance a team's dynamic.

 The knowledge gained from the data reports promotes a greater understanding of self and others by increasing awareness of how individuals gather information, make decisions and interact with others.
 Students can focus on their talents and strengths while increasing their understanding of others’ differences and improve their problem-solving skills.
 After taking their MBTI assessment, students have their confidential results delivered to them.
 For more information on the Myers-Briggs Type Indicator personality assessment, please visit: http://www.myersbriggs.org/